IvanPerez9/ExpiringOnNetflixSoon/README.md

 Movies and series from Netflix 'My List' that are going to be removed in the next month.

-# Requirements
+# 💻 Requirements

 - Python 3.7 or above
-  - Normally required python libraries are configured to install itselft if not run the following command
+  - Normally required python libraries are configured to install themselves if not, run the following command
     ```
     python -m pip install 'package'
     ```
 - Webdriver (Chrome webdriver by default)
 - UNOGSNG rapid API key

-# Installation
+# ⚙️ Installation

 - Clone repository
 - Create a .env file with the following required fields